-Action 8 pertains to creating a career focused educational program through career exploration courses, CTE courses, and dual/concurrent enrollment in college classes.
-This goal allows foster, EL and SED students who may lack the financial or social capital to explore various career opportunities or pay for college classes/supplies the opportunity to do so.
+Action 8 pertains to creating a career-focused educational program through career exploration presentations within all grades, CTE courses, and dual/concurrent enrollment in college classes.
+This goal allows foster, EL, and SED students who may lack the financial or social capital to explore various career opportunities or pay for college classes/supplies the opportunity to do so.
 Due to the need in these populations for greater exposure and access to post-secondary options, they were considered first in developing this action.
-This goal allows students to meet goal 3 focused on creating a post-secondary plan.
+This goal allows students to meet goal 3 which focuses on creating a post-secondary plan.

-Action 9 provides for free breakfast and lunch to all students.
-Foster, EL and SED students are the students most likely in need of nutritional meals.
+Action 9 provides free breakfast and lunch to all students.
+Foster, EL, and SED students are the students most likely in need of nutritional meals.
 It is critical that students' basic needs are met so they may effectively learn and succeed.
-By meeting students' basic need of food allows students to feel better while at school helping students achieve goal 4.
+This helps students achieve goal 4 by meeting students' basic need for food.

 Action 11 pertains to summer school.
-Because foster, EL and SED have an increased rate of academic struggle, these populations were considered first when choosing to provide summer school.
-Summer school provides students the opportunity to improve fundamental skills necessary for academic success whereby helping students meet goal 1, 3 and 4,
+Because foster, EL, and SED have an increased rate of academic struggle, these populations were considered first when choosing to provide summer school.
+The summer school program provides students the opportunity to improve fundamental skills necessary for academic success whereby helping students meet goals 1, 3, and 4,

 Action 12 pertains to monitoring student attendance.
 Local data indicates that SED and foster youth have higher rates of chronic absenteeism resulting in less academic success.
-Therefore, this added monitoring and support is intended to help them first will result in greater academic success, higher graduation rates, more likely post-secondary success and a more positive feeling about school achieving goals 1, 2, 3 and 4.
+Therefore, this added monitoring and support is intended to help them first and will result in greater academic success, higher graduation rates, more likely post-secondary success, and a more positive feeling about school, achieving goals 1, 2, 3, and 4.

-Action 18 provides embedded academic support for work completion during the regular school day.
-Foster, EL and SED students often need additional support to accurately complete their school work that may not be available at home due to language barriers, lack of support, or because their parents are working.
+Action 18 provides embedded academic support for students to complete their work during the regular school day.
+Foster, EL, and SED students often need additional support to accurately complete their school work that may not be available at home due to language barriers, lack of support, or because their parents are working.
 Providing this support within the regular school day is a critical component to ensuring these students are successful.